African American Studies

 Department Lecture Series

-The department offers an annual lecture series, open to undergraduates, graduate students, the larger campus and wider community.
-With one or more events per month, the lecture series brings established and emerging scholars, artists, and other thinkers in the fields of African American studies and African diaspora studies to share their research with our intellectual community.
+The department offers an annual lecture series, open to undergraduates, graduate students, the larger campus, and the wider community.
+With one or more events per month, the lecture series brings established and emerging scholars, artists, and other thinkers in the fields of African American studies and African-diaspora studies to share their research with our intellectual community.

 St. Clair Drake Forum